dipendra-mule/conducky/website/docs/user-guide/navigation.md

 #### 3. **System Admin Context** (`/admin/`)

-System-level management for SuperAdmins only:
+System-level management for System Admins only:

 - Manage all events in the installation
 - System settings and configuration